hindutva/hindutva.github.io/content/main/books/misc/life_of_lokamAnya_tilak_athalye/02_MR_BLUNT.md

 hours together in physical or mental work.
-Even in 1900, when his health was unsatisfactory and he could hardly be said to have recovered from the shock of the prison-Hfe of 1897-98, he swam across the Ganges — a distance of more than a quarter of a mile.
+Even in 1900, when his health was unsatisfactory and he could hardly be said to have recovered from the shock of the prison-life of 1897-98, he swam across the Ganges — a distance of more than a quarter of a mile.
 Once asked the secret of his intellectual tenacity, Mr.
-Tilak particularly referred to this period of his youth and said " If one only attends to one's body as one does to one's mind from the age of 16 to that of 25, and if the physical strength thus stored up is not dissipated by gluttony or vice, one can stand any
+Tilak particularly referred to this period of his youth and said "If one only attends to one's body as one does to one's mind from the age of 16 to that of 25, and if the physical strength thus stored up is not dissipated by gluttony or vice, one can stand any